Obydux/Minecraft-GraalVM-Flags/README.md

-  If you're using a VPS add -Xtune:virtualized flag before -jar.
+  If you're using a VPS add '-Xtune:virtualized' flag before '-jar <jar_name.jar>'